alospeaks/cisco-dc-automation/LabGuide/section-6-2-ansible2.md

 ###Exercise 4
-#### Create jinja2 template for the base configuration.

-nxos_template manages network device configurations over SSH or NXAPI.
+To configure base configuration, we are going to use nxos_template module.
 This module allows implementers to work with the device running-config.
 It provides a way to push a set of commands onto a network device by evaluating the current running-config and only pushing configuration commands that are not already configured.
 The config source can be a set of commands or a template.
+This module uses jinja2 template.

 **What is Jinja2 Template?**